What is customer engagement?

 Amazon Web Services links engagement with loyalty, and frames it as a business-led activity:

-Broadly speaking, customer engagement (CE), or customer-brand engagement (CBE) is the customer’s relationship with a business.
+Customer engagement is the emotional connection between a customer and a brand.
+Broadly speaking, customer engagement (CE), or customer-brand engagement (CBE) encompasses the customer’s relationship with a business.
 When we look at customer engagement we’re exploring the quality of that relationship – positive or negative – how customer participation occurs, and how often it happens.

 Dimensions of customer engagement could include: